flofriday/TTF-20224/README.md

 # TTF-20224
-Our entrance for the tourism tech festival 2.0 (2024)
+Our entry for the tourism tech festival 2.0 (2024)